DeityLamb/yarrow/docs/glossary.md

 # Glossary

-This page defines the core terms used in Fern.
+This page defines the core terms used in Yarrow.

 ---